pyrox0/brew-easy-install/README.md

 It doesn't check for previous installation lines, so it will add cruft to your rc file.
 Therefore, don't run this more than once without deleting the installation lines from your rc files first.

 ## APCSP Students
 Type the following in the Terminal: `brew install node`.
-This will take a longer time then the first command, and a lot more will happen
+This will take a longer time then the first command, and a lot more will happen.
 That's OK.

 Once that finishes, type `node` and press enter.
 If you get a prompt that looks like `>`, then you are good.
 Press Control and "D" at the same time to exit.
 You're done!